mpro775/tagdod-project/backend/DEPLOYMENT_SHARP_FIX.md

 ## Technical Details

-### Why Alpine Linux with musl?
+### Why Debian (node:20-slim)?
-- Alpine Linux is lightweight (smaller image size)
-- Uses musl libc instead of glibc
+- Debian uses **glibc** which is the standard C library on most Linux systems
-- Sharp needs to compile native bindings for musl
+- Sharp has better support for glibc-based systems
+- More stable and reliable for native Node.js modules
+- Image size is still reasonable (~180MB vs Alpine's ~120MB)

 ### What the fix does:
+1. **Deps stage**: Installs libvips-dev and build tools for compiling Sharp
-1. **Build stage**: Compiles Sharp with the correct binaries for Alpine/musl
+2. **Build stage**: Compiles the application with proper dependencies
-2. **Runtime stage**: Provides the necessary libraries for Sharp to run
+3. **Runtime stage**: Provides only libvips-dev for Sharp to run
-3. **Postinstall hook**: Ensures Sharp is always rebuilt for the current platform
+4. **Postinstall hook**: Ensures Sharp is always rebuilt for the current platform

 ## Troubleshooting